AlainVagner/LOD4Mac/README.md

 <img width="792" alt="Screenshot of a Spotlight window with a luxembourgish word in the search field and the definition is shown" src="https://user-images.githubusercontent.com/16536731/162815758-67174475-98c8-452e-9350-5e254240987c.png">

-To enable this feature, you may need to configure it in the "System Preferences" then "Spotlight" and activate "Definition" in the "Search results" tab.
+To enable this feature, you may need to configure it in the "System Preferences" then "Spotlight" and activate "Definition" in the "search results" tab.

 ## Development